Skip to main content

 Why do most fitness apps lose users within 30 days?

 Flurry Analytics found 87% of health apps are abandoned within a month.
-The primary causes are generic workout plans that don't adapt, no visible progress tracking, missing social accountability, and notification fatigue from poorly timed reminders.
+It usually comes down to a few things: generic workout plans that never adapt, no visible progress to point to, no social accountability, and notification fatigue from badly timed reminders.
 Apps that show weekly progress charts retain 3.2x more users (Leanplum, 2024).

 Can a fitness app work offline for gym use?